shefat2002/March-for-GAZA-OpenGL-Project/README.md

 ## 🖼️ Screenshots

 ### 🖼️ Scene 1 – GAZA Text with Blood
-A symbolic representation of the word "GAZA" with blood dripping and scattered blood in the background.
 ![Scene 1](screenshots/1.jpg)

 ### 🏚️ Scene 2 – Destroyed City of Gaza
-Shows broken buildings, burnt vehicles, and smoke—symbolizing brutal destruction by Israeli airstrikes.
 ![Scene 2](screenshots/2.jpg)

 ### 🗺️ Scene 3 – Palestine Map and Flag
-Displays the red map of Palestine, the green Gaza Strip, the flag of Palestine, and the slogan:
 **"From the river, to the sea, Palestine will be free."**
 ![Scene 3](screenshots/3.jpg)